 - Have a fixed-cost operating model that involves a lot of baseline expenses that need to be paid, regardless of revenue levels.

 - Have little to no pricing power, often competing on the basis of price along with competitors who are in the same boat.
-This leads to a race to the bottom and an inevitable fight for survival.
-In some cases, the cycle of prosperity-struggle-bankruptcy court repeats itself over and over, again, every decade or so.
+That leads to a race to the bottom and an inevitable fight for survival.
+In some cases, the cycle of prosperity-struggle-bankruptcy court repeats itself over and over again, every decade or so.

 The worst stocks to buy are over-represented by steel mills, aluminum, airlines, and shipbuilders.

 The Best Stocks To Buy for the Next 50 Years

 However, the best predictor of the future is the past.
 The same economic forces that make some companies so profitable and cause others to struggle still remain largely identical to those of 1957 when the original S&P 500 was published.
 Highly lucrative, household-name companies that dominate their market share and are not subject to technological displacement still appear to be the perfect risk-reward tradeoff.